Where to Celebrate Cinco de Mayo in DC With Food and Drink Specials

 1647 20th St., NW; 98 District Square, SW

 Knead Hospitality + Design’s sister Mexican spots at the Wharf (Mi Vida) and Dupont Circle (Mi Casa) are offering plenty of specials.
 Look for waterfront happy hour deals from 3 to 6 PM at Mi Vida.
-Meanwhile Mi Casa is throwing a “Cinco Fiesta” from 4 to 6 PM.
-The walk-in-only event will feature passed appetizers like beef empanadas and flautas ($40 per person), as well as drink specials available à la carte.
+Meanwhile, Mi Casa is partnering with Hornitos tequila for an evening of festivities from 4 to 6 PM.
+During the event, anyone who orders a drink from the special Hornitos cocktail menu will be served complimentary appetizers and free Hornitos merch.
+Available to dine-in guests only, walk-in or reserve a seat here.

 Dirty Habit